Sabicool/Medicine/01 Disciplines/Cardiology/Presenting Complaints/Arrhythmias.md

 	- If the patient is on medication that depresses conduction, withhold the next dose until the HR is >60 beats/min
 - [[Atrial Fibrillation#Acute Management of Slow Ventricular Response|Atrial Fibrillation]]
 - AV block 2nd and third degree will need temporary pacing while addressing reversible causes or permanent pacemaker

+[^1]: Have personally seen this, in a patient who did not want adenosine, although as with everything on this website not formal medical advice.
+Also see: https://litfl.com/im-so-old-that/